teron131/AudioInsight/TECHNICAL_DESCRIPTION.md

 The foundation of the streaming system is built on carefully designed data structures that carry temporal and content information:

 **ASRToken Class**: The primary data structure representing individual transcribed words with start/end timestamps, confidence scores, and speaker attribution.
-The `with_offset()` method is crucial for temporal alignment during buffer management operations.
+The `with_offset()` method is crucial for temporal alignment during buffer management operations. **Recent optimizations** include making dataclasses `frozen=True` for immutability and performance, and adding early-return optimization for zero offset operations.

 **TimedText Base Class**: Provides the common interface for all temporal text objects, ensuring consistent timestamp handling across the system.
+Uses `frozen=True` dataclass implementation for memory efficiency and immutability guarantees.

 **Transcript and Sentence Classes**: Higher-level aggregations that represent complete thoughts or utterances, used in the buffer trimming and context management systems.